On this day, June 8 …

 - 1978: A jury in Clark County, Nev., rules the so-called "Mormon will," purportedly written by the late billionaire Howard Hughes, is a forgery.

 - 1998: The National Rifle Association elects actor Charlton Heston to be its president.

-- 2017: Former FBI Director James Comey, testifying before Congress, asserts that President Trump fired him to interfere with his investigation of Russia's ties to the Trump campaign.
+- 2017: In testimony before Congress, former FBI Director James Comey says President Trump fired him to interfere with his investigation of Russia's ties to the Trump campaign.